international employment law firm alliance L&E Global

 In addition to the general requirements, part-time contracts must state the following: a) the working time and the working schedule; b) cases when the working schedule may be amended; c) overtime work prohibition, except for acts of God or other urgent works intended to prevent the accidents or to remove their consequences.

-Fixed-term contracts may be concluded only for the limited cases provided by the Labour Code (requires that agreement states essential information and the duration of the contract).
+Fixed-term contracts may be concluded only for the limited cases provided by the Labour Code that requires that the agreement states essential information on the specific case that justifies having a fixed-term agreement and the duration of the contract.

 When negotiating the employment contract, both the employer and the employee can be assisted by third party specialists, including lawyers.